antirez/stonky/README.md

     $AAPL mc period 10 range 200

+    $AAPL vol       -- Perform a volatility analysis on the stock.
+The command analyzes the number of days the stock gained and lost separately, reporting the maximum and average profit and loss in a single day.

+    $AAPL trend     -- Perform a Montecarlo analysis in different ranges and all with fixed give days period between selling and buying, to show how the stock is doing over time.

 ## Lists support

 The bot supports the concept of "list of stocks", you can add stocks to